mrjmac/competitive-programming/README.md

 A repo for all competitive programming problems I do.

-(out of daye) Problem writeups at https://mrjmac.github.io/cp.html
+(out of date) Problem writeups at https://mrjmac.github.io/cp.html